codesnail/BehavioralCloning/README.md

 ![alt text][image1.5]

+The data still has many more straight (zero steering angle) and slight left steering.
+That's because the track is mostly left or straight.
+Nevertheless, it is normally distributed around that mean.
 The model trained on it had even lower validation loss, and did pretty well even when trained for only 2 epochs, as can be seen below:
 ```
 Train on 2972 samples, validate on 744 samples
 Epoch 1/2